-- The Committee of Care affirms that this work is undertakenundertakes its work in a spirit of celebration and with an eye upon how each committee can best serve andto facilitate the joyous event of forming a new Monthly Meeting. - The Committee of Care hasthe responsibility to nurture the growth and education of the Preparative Meeting in the ways of Friends.

-- The Committee of Care should monitor the progress of the Preparative Meeting and encourage them to apply application for Monthly Meeting status when it appears suitable to do so. - It is important thatfor the Preparative Meeting to understand that nurturing the community is a group responsibility.
-The Committee of Care is charged with helping themFriends accept their role as loving ministers to one another in the blessed community. - The greatest gift the Committee of Care can give to this work is their loving presence in the life of the Preparative Meeting.
-The committee should be preparedstand ready to have at least one member participate in Meetings for Worship throughout the Preparative Meeting's process of becoming a new Friends Monthly Meeting.
+- The Committee of Care undertakes its work in a spirit of celebration and with an eye to facilitate the joyous event of forming a new Monthly Meeting. - The Committee of Care has responsibility to nurture the growth and education of the Preparative Meeting in the ways of Friends. - The Committee of Care should monitor the progress of the Preparative Meeting and encourage application for Monthly Meeting status when it appears suitable. - It is important for the Preparative Meeting to understand that nurturing the community is a group responsibility.
+The Committee of Care is charged with helping Friends accept their role as loving ministers to one another in the blessed community. - The greatest gift the Committee of Care can give to this work is their loving presence in the life of the Preparative Meeting.
+The committee should stand ready to have at least one member participate in Meetings for Worship throughout the Preparative Meeting's process of becoming a new Friends Monthly Meeting.